 Our ‘How to Apply’ page offers further guidance on the PhD application process and writing a research proposal.

-Please note, to be considered for this funded PhD opportunity you must quote project code GEOG4860219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code GEOG4860219 when applying.